aosabook/500lines/dagoba/chapter.md

 children = (vertices) => E.reduce( (acc, [parent, child]) => vertices.includes(parent) ? acc.concat(child)  : acc , [] )
 ```

-Given a list of vertices we then reduce over the edges, adding an edge's parent to the accumulator if the edge's child is in our input list.
+Given a list of vertices we reduce over the edges, adding an edge's parent to the accumulator if the edge's child is in our input list.
 The children function is identical, but examines the edge's parent to determine whether to add the edge's child.

 Those functions are valid JavaScript, but use a few features browsers haven't implemented as of this writing.
 This translated version will work today: